 º In Flik’s Fun Fair, look for the four-leaf clover.

-º Take time for the tortilla and bread tours.
+º Take time for the sourdough bread tour.

 º When you ride Soarin’ ask the CM if you could ride in the front row

-º Sit on Route 66, munch a corn dog and watch Screamin’ launch across the Bay.
+º Sit in Paradise Park, munch a corn dog and watch Screamin’ launch across the Bay.

-º Take in some of the little shows at Redwood Exploration Trail.
+º Take in some of the Animation Building.

 º Go to Off the Page store and look for the characters who’ve escaped off the pages.
 They’re all around the store